cloudfoundry-attic/cf-docs/source/index.html.md

 ---

 This set of materials will replace all Cloud Foundry documentation, for cloudfoundry.com, vcap, and bosh, in Q1 of 2013.

-This information is forward looking and favors 'next generation' components which may not be applicable to existing Cloud Foundry installations.
+This information is forward-looking and favors 'next generation' components which may not be applicable to existing Cloud Foundry installations.

+Docs are a work in progress and we welcome your [contributions](http://github.com/cloudfoundry/cf-docs).

 For a look at our roadmap - go [here](docs/roadmap.html).

 ## [Using Cloud Foundry](docs/using/index.html)